 For example, our Tonsils and Thymus are there to attack what may come in through our respiratory system.
 Our Thymus will make white blood cells (WBCs) that we call T Lymphocytes that will help fight off an infection.
 Our Tonsils will stop germs entering our body through our mouth and nose.
 They too contain a lot of white blood cells.

-Unfortunately, in my time, when I was younger the minute your Tonsils got infected, out they came.
+Unfortunately, when I was younger the minute your Tonsils got infected, out they came.
 Mine came out when I was two years old.
 To me that’s a bit extreme for a two-year-old to go through.
 What if my Tonsils were just doing their job and really didn’t need to come out?

 Next, we can look at our Lymphatic system.
 This system is made up of lymph nodes and vessels that carry fluid and nutrients into our bloodstream.
 It also carries waste material into our bloodstream.
 As the fluid is flowing through the Lymphatic system, it is filtering and stopping any invader that is trying to cause ill health.

 We cannot forget about our Bone Marrow.
 Our Bone Marrow is soft tissue found inside the long bones of our arms and legs.
 It is also in the bones of our pelvic and vertebrae.
 Our Bone Marrow produces RBC, WBC, platelets, and yellow marrow.
 Its purpose is to ward off pathogens and invaders.

 Our Spleen is used to filter our blood by removing old or damaged cells.
 It will also help destroy bacteria from the lymph system.

 Let’s not leave out our White Blood Cells (WBCs).
 WBCs are created by the Bone Marrow, and they are created to protect our body from infection.
 If we have a high white blood count, we could probably deduce that we have an infection.
 These WBCs are attacking any bacteria or virus invading our body.